ToddG/demo-lustre-tauri-app/README.md

 # 01-basics/01-hello-world

-This example demonstrates the fundamental concepts of the Lustre framework.
+This example demonstrates the fundamental concepts of the Lustre framework running inside a tauri webview container.

 ## The Model-View-Update architecture